Seaside Heights, New Jersey: Disasters

 On June 9, 1955, a malfunctioning neon sign component caused a fire at a shop on the corner of Ocean Terrace and DuPont Avenue.
 The fire was driven by winds estimated at 50 mph, blowing the fire south and engulfing the entire pier.
 The fire was stopped at Stockton Avenue due in part to the fact that the boardwalk and pier ended there.
 In what became known as Freeman's Fire, a total of 85 buildings were destroyed with an estimated $4 million in damage.

 Beginning on October 29, 2012, substantial portions of the boardwalk were damaged and much of the borough was flooded as a result of Hurricane Sandy.
-Both the Funtown Pier and Casino Pier suffered major damage, with sections of both piers torn apart by powerful storm surges and waves causing many of the rides to collapse into the ocean.
+Both the Funtown Pier and Casino Pier suffered devastating major damage, with sections of both piers torn apart by powerful storm surges and waves causing many of the rides to collapse into the ocean.
 With a curfew set at 4:00 pm to prevent looting, a New Year's Eve party was held at the Beachcomber for hundreds of area residents at which the arrival of 2013 was celebrated at 3:00 in the afternoon.
 Casino Pier began cleanup attempts soon after, in an attempt to reopen in time for the summer 2013 season.
 The Star Jet roller coaster that fell into the water with the Casino Pier had become an attraction in itself.
-It was taken apart by a wrecker from Weeks Marine on May 14, 2013, just a short time after Prince Harry of Wales' visit to the site the same day with Governor Chris Christie.
+It was taken apart by a wrecker from Weeks Marine on May 14, 2013, just a short time after Prince Harry's visit to the site the same day with Governor Chris Christie.
 Repairs to the boardwalk were completed on June 21, 2013, with New Jersey's First Lady, Mary Pat Christie, hammering the nail into the final board of the project.

 On September 12, 2013, a ten-alarm fire swept from the Funtown Pier northward.
 The fire is believed to have started under the boardwalk, below the Kohr's Custard stand at the southern end of the pier.
 The wind pushed it northward, and fire crews were able to make a stand at Lincoln Avenue by tearing up the newly replaced boardwalk which had been destroyed less than a year before by Hurricane Sandy.
 Jack & Bill's Bar and Kohr's Custard were two businesses that were both destroyed in the 1955 and 2013 fires.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 0.74 square miles (1.92 km2), including 0.62 square miles (1.60 km2) of land and 0.13 square miles (0.32 km2) of water (16.89%).

-Seaside Heights borders the Ocean County municipalities of Berkeley Township, Seaside Park and Toms River Township.
+Seaside Heights borders the Ocean County municipalities of Berkeley Township, Seaside Park and Toms River.